SomaVue

 Pattern recognition, externalized.

 Every citation is a real paper from a real journal — pulled from clinical literature, not generated.
-Hover any correlation in the app to read the source.
+Hover any correlation in SomaVue to read the source.

 Nutrient